kcenon/monitoring_system/docs/guides/FAQ.md

 ### 1. What is the monitoring_system?

-The monitoring_system is a production-ready observability platform for C++20 applications that provides:
+The monitoring_system is an observability platform for C++20 applications that provides:
 - High-performance metrics collection
 - Time-series data storage with compression
 - Distributed tracing with correlation